falkr/teampy/docs/install.md

 Pip will install several command line tools.
 If your command line does not recognize the pip command, make sure the Python installer added them to the path.

+To check which version of teampy you have, use

+    teampy --version

 ## Other Tools